robbobfrh84/trips-ui/README.md

 I used a Google Cloud Storage Bucket to host and serve the file, and on the client-side, I used used the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to retrieve the data and convert it into a usable javaScript object.

 ### Display the data, extend directory and set JS & CSS base variables
 When setting up the foundation for this app.
 I wanted to make sure I had a reference to quickly change any base variables that may need to be changed at a later point.
-For CSS I created `css/vars.css` to be the "source of truth" for site-wide colors, spaces, sizes, fonts and other vars to maintain.
+For CSS, I created `css/vars.css` to be the "source of truth" for site-wide colors, spaces, sizes, fonts and other vars to maintain.

-For javascript I created the file `js/app.js` to be the root trigger for any client-side events, handling initial **onload** events in addition to other ui events and routing if necessary.
+For javascript, I created the file `js/app.js` to be the root trigger for any client-side events, handling initial **onload** events in addition to other ui events and routing if necessary.

 ### Resize Images
 With a helpful hint from the Code Challenge directions, I was able to tinker with the image url and discover that adding `width`, `height` and specifying my desired size of image, allowed me to scale my images smaller for the frontend to load quickly!
 - Here is the completed query parameter that was appended: `?height=200&width=356`.

 Note: While I was messing around with the scaling endpoint.
-I did discover that a few mages didn't fit the 200/356 ratio.
+I did discover that a few images didn't fit the 200/356 ratio.
 However they were only off by a few pixels, so I excepting "pinching" and "pulling" for this use-case.
 - But, something to consider down the road.

 ### Responsive grid